 Unpaid representatives may include family members, friends, members of a non-governmental or religious organization, even immigration consultants or lawyers.
 Unpaid representatives do not charge fees or receive any other compensation or benefit for providing immigration advice or related services.

-If you choose to hire and pay for a representative, you can find immigration consultants who are full members in good standing of the Immigration Consultants of Canada Regulatory Council
+If you choose to hire and pay for a representative, you can find immigration consultants who are full members in good standing of the The College of Immigration and Citizenship Consultants

 on their website.
 You can also find lawyers who are members in good standing of the Law Society of BC